OAtulA/PyBatteryNotifier/README.md

 ## Usage

-This will give the battery notification when battery is less than 20 and at 30, 40,  or more than 85 and charging.
+This will give the battery notification when battery is less than 20 and at 30 and more than 85 and charging.
 This will notify you with sounds.

 As the battery levels should be maintained in this range of 20 to 80% for healthy battery.